freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 370.1

-Lastly, check how many characters are in the file.
+332 words are in the `kitty_ipsum_1.txt` file.
+Lastly, check how many characters it has.

 #### HINTS